 USY is an amazing community, and we rise to our best when we function as a community rather than as individuals.
 We are all responsible for one another.
-It is this basic Jewish value that we call on each of you to be vigilant in complying with all the convention policies and rules to keep everyone safe, healthy and create a wonderful IC experience.
+It is this basic Jewish value that we call on each of you to be vigilant in complying with all the convention policies and rules to keep everyone safe, healthy and create a wonderful experience.

-A healthy and safe convention begins at home before you travel to IC.
+A healthy and safe convention begins at home before you travel to convention.
 USY’ers should try to limit exposure to others as much as possible in the 14 days prior to convention.
 We understand you will be attending school, but keeping your mask on, and maintaining social distancing will help lessen the risk that you get infected prior to convention.
 Avoiding parties and large gatherings, especially if indoor and with unmasked people will help keep you well so you can come and enjoy convention.

-All IC participants will be required to provide an emergency contact who will be available throughout the convention dates to pick you up within 24 hours should you become ill or have a positive test.
+All participants will be required to provide an emergency contact who will be available throughout the convention dates to pick you up within 24 hours should you become ill or have a positive test.

 You will be required to get a COVID-19 PCR test done no earlier than 72 hours prior to convention.
 By doing so, you may avoid the inconvenience of showing up at convention, testing positive on the day of arrival and having to be isolated and sent home or to other prearranged locations.